 If you disagree with the insurance company regarding the repair costs, you can try obtaining written appraisals from other repair shops so you can argue with the insurance adjuster.
 However, the process of arguing with the insurance company could take a long time, and you may never resolve the dispute.

 Instead of taking on the insurance company by yourself, contact a car accident attorney with The Ken Nunn Law Office.
 You can contact our office 24/7 through Live Chat online or at 1-800-CALL-KEN or 1-800-225-5536.
-Our Indiana car accident attorneys offer free legal consultations and free case evaluations to accident victims and their families.
+Our Indiana car accident attorneys offer free legal consultations and free case evaluations after an accident.